 Are there any downsides to ECG watches?

 Now that we’re seeing Fitbit, Apple, Withings, and other companies integrate ECG sensors into their wearables, why doesn’t every smartwatch come with one?
-There are a few factors as to why this is the case.
+There are a few reasons.

 First, ECGs in consumer-grade wearables are certainly a niche feature.
-If you don’t have heart issues, you may not use your wearable’s ECG more than once!
+If you don’t have heart issues, you may not ever use your wearable’s ECG.
 Companies that make wearables know this, which is why we don’t see ECGs tacked onto every single smartwatch.
-This will likely continue to be the case in the future.

-Also, to sell a wearable with an ECG, the sensor first needs to receive medical clearance before going to market.
-ECGs need to be FDA certified in the US, while CE clearance needs to be granted in Europe.
+Additionally, to sell a wearable with an ECG, the sensor needs to receive medical clearance.
+ECGs need to be FDA certified in the US, while CE clearance is needed in Europe.
 We’ve seen this approval process completely halt devices from launching in certain regions.

 Which wearables have ECG sensors?

 As mentioned, a growing number of consumer-grade wearables now have ECG sensors.
 Here are some of our favorites:

 - Apple Watch Series 7: Review | Check pricing

 - Apple Watch Series 6: Review | Check pricing

 - Apple Watch Series 5: Review | Check pricing